WIT2024: The 9th World Innovative Technology Challenge

 • Your team must make and upload a (max 2min) Youtube video about your invention.
 The video should explain the software and hardware components of your invention, and demonstrate how it works.

-• During the WIT2023 event, you will have to answer questions about your invention from referees.
+• During the WIT2024 event, you will have to build your invention and answer questions about your design from referees.

 • The challenge will be judged based on the level of innovation, use of technology and how well the solution meets the needs of the problem.
 The presentation may involve .